 Enter “cookies” in the given search box.

-Now click on clear browsing data option.
+Now click on the clear browsing data option.
 A new nag will come out.
 Now select Cookies and other site data.

 Then click the Clear Data button.